Attractions of Ukraine

 0

-Ivanova Mountain
+Ivanova Hill

 Historic area , Monument

-Ivanova Mountain (Ivanova Hora) is the historical core of Poltava, the best scenic spot in the city.
+Ivanova Hill (Ivanova Hora) is the historical core of Poltava, the best scenic spot in the city.
 More than 11 centuries ago, the historic city of Ltava stood here on a high hill above the Vorskla River.

 Later, an earthen Poltava fortress was built, which in the 18th century held back the advance of the Swedes for three months, until the army of Petro I approached.
 The wooden Podil tower (one of 15) was reconstructed, next to which it is planned to restore the Sentinel bastion of the Poltava fortress.